 - never block or cover outside flues.

-While there is no legal requirement to install a carbon monoxide detector, their use is now a requirement of the VisitEngland accommodation grading scheme and is considered best practice for properties which have a gas supply.
+While there is no legal requirement to install a carbon monoxide detector, their use is a requirement of the VisitEngland National Quality Assessment Scheme and is considered best practice for properties which have a gas supply.

-IMPORTANT: If you use an agent to manage your properties (e.g. self-catering accommodation), you should ensure that the management contract specifies who is responsible for the maintenance of gas appliances and for keeping records to indicate when this maintenance has been carried out.
+IMPORTANT: if you use an agent to manage your properties (e.g. self-catering accommodation) or you rent your premises, you should ensure that the management contract or rental agreement specifies who is responsible for the maintenance of gas appliances and for keeping records to indicate when this maintenance has been carried out.